Affiliation with the American Historical Association (updated 2017)

 - Affiliate status will be conferred only on organizations focused on particular subjects or practices of history.
-The Association will not consider for affiliation any organization that limits membership based on criteria extrinsic to the study of the past, or otherwise discriminates on the basis of sex, race, color, national origin, sexual orientation, religion, ideology, political affiliation, age, disability, or marital status.
+The Association will not consider for affiliation any organization that limits membership based on criteria extrinsic to the study of the past, or otherwise discriminates on the basis of race, color, national origin, sex, gender, gender expression, gender identity, sexual orientation, marital status, religion, ideology, political affiliation, age, or disability.

 - A copy of its constitution and/or bylaws.